Airlines Five Star: A web scraping project from Skytrax

 By Correlation with Overall Score

 After I had all sorts of charts and analysis, I found out that most of the top 10 airlines are doing very well in all segments, so I wanted to see which segment is most important for reviewers.
-I checked the correlation of all the small areas and the overall score and found out that consumers usually give a high overall score when they think the value of the flight is good, and received good services in-flight and on the ground.
+I checked the correlation of all the small areas and the overall score.
+I found that consumers usually give a high overall score when they think the value of the flight is good and that they received good services in-flight and on the ground.
 Entertainment and wifi have lowest correlation to the overall score.

 Conclusion